 6. CoCo Key Hotel and Water Park Resort

 Younger kids especially love the colorful water park that’s part of CoCo Key Hotel and Water Park Resort on Orlando’s ticky-tacky main tourist drag, International Drive.
 You can even request a room overlooking the Caribbean-themed water park.
 And you can be sure they’ll be tuckered out after a few hours of running around this tropical complex with exciting waterslides that have names like the Boomerango and Cyclone Slide.
-A huge dump bucket atop the complex rains down torrents over water every few minutes, keeping excitement and anticipation levels at a peak all day long.
+A huge dump bucket atop the complex rains down torrents of water every few minutes, keeping excitement and anticipation levels at a peak all day long.

 7. Holiday Inn Resort Orlando Suites – Waterpark

-There are a lot of things for families to love about this Holiday Inn close to Disney World, including free transport to the Disney parks, the spacious family suites, and the fact that kids 12 and under get free breakfast and dinner!
+There are a lot of things for families to love about this Holiday Inn close to Disney World, including free transportation to the Disney parks, the spacious family suites, and the fact that kids 12 and under get free breakfast and dinner!
 But for families who love to spend time together swimming, it’s all about the pool, splash areas and slides at the Holiday Inn Resort Orlando Suites – Waterpark.
 The huge, freeform lagoon pool has water features and poolside cabanas, but the highlight here is the multi-level waterpark, complete with several twisting slides of various adrenaline levels to delight younger kids and thrill your pre-teens and teens, too.

 8. Disney’s Vero Beach Resort